ODonnchadha/asp-net-core-dependency-injection/NOTES.md

         - Can improve application performance, especially if the object is expensive to construct.
         - Must be thread-safe.
 Avoid mutable state.
         - Suited to: Functional stateless services. e.g.: Caches.
-        - COnsider frequency of use vs. memory consumption.
+        - Consider frequency of use vs. memory consumption.
 Possible to create memory leaks using the singleton lifetime.
         - Beware of singleton services where memory usage grows significantly over time.
         - If a service is used very infrequently, the singleton lifetime may not be appropriate.
       - AddScoped<>();